Roughmango/Scene_Recognition/README.md

 An image recognition program that has been implemented using Gist Classification as well as Naive Bayes.
 Is used to train on a dataset and is then tested on another.
-It only had an accuracy of 28%
+It only had an accuracy of 28 but was chosen as a simpler option, the classification options were refined in a group, this was just an individual attempt.